What is private fostering?

 - Children whose parents are not able to care for them due to illness, abuse, divorce, separation or imprisonment

-- Single parents who are in hospital for 4 weeks or more (planned or unplanned) and who arrange care for their child with people not defined as a close relative
+- Single parents who are in hospital for 4 weeks or more (planned or unplanned) and who arrange care for their child with people not defined as a close relative or friends

 Children staying with friends because of family difficulties

 - Children / young people living with a friend’s family as a result of parental separation, divorce or difficulties at home